atbashEE/jakarta-opentelemetry/README.md

 If you want to visualize any CDI method call within the trace, annotate it with `io.opentelemetry.instrumentation.annotations.WithSpan` and a Span will be created with the method name as identification.

+Ability to define custom Span attributes.

+BaggageItems are not propagated (but can be implemented by using the Propagator of OpenTelemetry SDK)